scottrigby/helm-list-to-map-plugin/ROADMAP.md

 - Parses `Chart.yaml` to find `file://` dependencies
 - Converts subcharts at their source location
 - Automatically updates umbrella `values.yaml` to match
+- Supports template-only conversion (updates templates even when values.yaml has no entry)

+**Planned Enhancement:** Global values support - When processing subcharts, check if fields like `imagePullSecrets` exist in umbrella's `global.*` values (which Helm merges into subcharts).
+This would allow detect to recognize that `imagePullSecrets` could come from `global.imagePullSecrets` in the parent chart.

 #### Phase 2: `--include-charts-dir` flag (Planned)